SantAndresP/ironhack-canvas-game-project/README.md

 ## Description

-Falling Ball is a game where the player has top move the ball from left to right in order to stop it from reaching the top of the screen, once this happens the game will end.
+Falling Ball is a game where the player has stop the ball from left to right in order to stop it from reaching the top of the screen, once this happens the game will end.
 The longer the player manages to do this, the higher the will be score.

 ## MVP (DOM - CANVAS)